moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before we can initialize MoveItVisualTools, we need to have a executor spinning on our ROS node.
 This is necessary because of how MoveItVisualTools interacts with ROS services and topics.
-First add the threading library to your includes at the top
+First, add the threading library to your includes at the top

 .. code-block:: C++